playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

 ## Vue

-Using the same `$ref` API as element nodes, you can access a component's instance using a `ref` string:
+Using the same `ref` API as element nodes, you can access a component's instance:

 ```javascript
 const Child = {